All Auckland Libraries will be open from Tuesday 2 June (after Queen's Birthday weekend).

 When Cardinal Borgia becomes Alexander VI in 1492, he is a Spanish Pope in a city run by Italians.
 If the Borgias are to triumph, this charismatic, consummate politician with a huge appetite, women and power must use papacy and family to succeed.

 Kidnapped by the Comanche after his mother and sister are murdered, thirteen-year-old Eli McCullough quickly adapts to Comanche life until the tribe is decimated by armed Americans, leaving Eli alone in a world where he is neither white nor Indian.

 This is the story of a young woman's struggle to save her family and her soul when plague suddenly visited a small Derbyshire village and the villagers, inspired by a charismatic preacher, elected to quarantine themselves to limit the contagion.

-During the Great Depression, Florence leaves for a job in Moscow—and the promise of love and independence.
-But once there, she becomes entangled in a country she can’t escape.
-This is the story of what happened to Americans abandoned by their country...
+During the Great Depression, Florence leaves for a job in Moscow - and the promise of love and independence.
+She then becomes entangled in a country she can’t escape.
+This is the story of what happened to Americans abandoned by their country.

 Richly imaginative and original, weaving together fact and fiction, it sets the remarkable story of Erenora against the historical background of the turbulent and compelling events that occurred in Parihaka during the 1870s and 1880s

 Was this page useful?

 To ask for help or information, contact us.